Virginia Sports Betting

 The Dukes have played football since 1972.
 They played in both Division II and Division III before moving to Division I-AA (FCS) in 1980.
-James Madison joined the Colonial Athletic Association in 2007 and have won the conference five times.
+James Madison joined the Colonial Athletic Association in 2007 and has won the conference five times.
 The Dukes have played in the FCS playoffs 16 times, with an impressive record of 20-13 and national championships in 2004 and 2016.
 James Madison plays its home games at Bridgeforth Stadium in Harrisonburg.
 Curt Cignetti coaches the Dukes.
-They'll play football in the spring this year, due to the pandemic, with the home opener on Saturday, February 20, 2021.
+They played football in the spring this year due to the pandemic.

-We've got a few recommended resources to help you bet with insight on CFB in Virginia:
+Recommended resources to help you bet smartly on college football in Virginia: